Course List

 Syllabus/Schedule

-Biochemistry 750 - Protein Chemistry/Enzymology - (Spring of even numbered years.)
+Protein Biochemistry - Fundamentals to Therapeutic Applications - (Spring of even numbered years.)

 Advanced study of proteins, enzymes, and physical techniques in biochemistry.
 Emphasizes the study of proteins and enzymology, including: protein structure, function and analysis; enzymology; types of spectroscopy, functions and applications; biochemical thermodynamics applied to proteins and enzymes.